Uvirgil/repository3/README.md

 # repository3

-Welcome to my GitHub project"
+Welcome to my GitHub project!

-This is a project to learn GitHub basics
+This is a project to learn GitHub basics.

 For beginners :)

+Wish me luck 😁